Running Warm Up Drills: How to Prepare For Your Workout

 Faster kick at the end of your races

-Trains fast twitch muscle fibres
+Trains fast twitch muscle fibers

 Improves neuromuscular co-ordination